KseniaShkaruta/DiamondHands/docker/readme.md

 ```
 * the output will give you a docker containerid.
 Or use `docker ps` to see running contianers
     - you can go to the shell of the running container by running `docker exec -it <<<CONATINERID>>> bash`
-* the ports can be changed, 3333 will have the shiny server - http://localhost:4444/
+* The ports can be changed, but in the command above 3333 will have the shiny server - http://localhost:3333/
-* 4444 will have the rstudio server (IDE)
+    - 4444 will have the rstudio server (IDE)

 # Using the evironment